-In addition to safeguarding the important pedestrian routes, the design of new development (Site 22 Blandford Farm) will be required to create footpath and cycle connections to access West Street in order to provide a connection to the school, the shop, the village hall and playground, and public amenity woodland.
+In addition to safeguarding the important pedestrian routes, the design of new development will be required to create footpath and cycle connections to access West Street in order to provide a connection to the school, the shop, the village hall and playground, the surgery and public amenity woodland.

-Where possible, developments will be required to enable onward vehicular and pedestrian / cycle links with Spring Meadows, in order to create permeable layouts that provide for a safe environment for pedestrians and cyclists and allow traffic flows to be safely distributed.
+Where possible, developments will be required to enable onward vehicular and pedestrian / cycle links with adjoining sites, in order to create permeable layouts that provide for a safe environment for pedestrians and cyclists and allow traffic flows to be safely distributed.

 Development should ensure suitable connections for safe walking or cycling access to local facilities, with any new paths and connections designed in a manner in keeping with the rural character of the area.
-Developments will be required to enable onward vehicular and pedestrian links where such routes would contribute towards a more permeable layout that encourages walking and cycling and allows traffic flows to be better managed.
+Developments will be required to enable onward vehicular and pedestrian links with adjoining sites where such routes would contribute towards a more permeable layout that encourages walking and cycling and allows traffic flows to be better managed.
+The onward routes from the development should be made safe for the anticipated increase in vehicular and pedestrian traffic and designed so as to avoid creating potential rat-running problems.